Royal Canadian Air Cadets: White Webbing

+The Remembrance Day poppy is authorized to be worn on all uniforms from the last Friday of October until Remembrance Day (November 11th).
+The poppy is to be worn on the top centre of the rank tab of the field training uniform and on the left pocket flap of the shirt and left chest of the jacket and all-season coat.

+Insignia Badges

+Insignia Badges worn by Air Cadets show rank, qualifications, and achievements.
+They are usually placed on the uniform and recognize a cadet’s skills and progress within the program.

+Proficiency Insignia

+Insignia Badges worn by Air Cadets indicate rank, qualifications, and achievements.
+These badges recognize a cadet’s skills and progress within the Royal Canadian Air Cadets program and are displayed on the uniform in designated positions.

+Participation and Competition Insignia

+Participation and Competition Insignia recognize Air Cadets’ involvement and achievements in sports, marksmanship, music, and other activities.
+They highlight cadets’ extra efforts and are worn on the uniform.

 Ranks

-Upon enrollment, a new cadet in the Air Cadet Program is known as a "Cadet" (Cdt).
-Appointment (or promotion) to higher ranks occurs after the cadet has met certain nationally prescribed standards.
-The specific criteria for all ranks are established to ensure that all cadets who receive a rank promotion possess the same basic qualifications or similar experience, the successful completion of squadron training serves as the common standard on which all cadets are evaluated, and that every cadet is given the same opportunity to advance.
+Upon enrolment, a new cadet in the Air Cadet Program is known as a "Cadet" (Cdt).
+Promotion to higher ranks occurs after the cadet has met certain nationally prescribed standards.
+The specific criteria for all ranks are established to ensure that all cadets who receive a rank promotion possess the same basic qualifications or similar experience.
+The successful completion of squadron training serves as the common standard on which all cadets are evaluated, and that every cadet is given the same opportunity to advance.

-Because there is a maximum number of established positions for ranks warrant officer first class (one per squadron), promotions are based on the results of a merit review board.
-The composition of the merit review board includes a minimum of three to a maximum of five members.
-As appointed by the squadron commanding officer, members include: Commanding officer (or delegate) acting as board chairperson; Air Cadet League or local sponsor representative; and a minimum of one and maximum of three additional members from the following: representative(s) of the RCSU CO (area Cadet Instructor Cadre officer, regional cadet advisor, area cadet officer, etc.), squadron CIC officer(s) (from within own or members of neighbouring squadrons), and member(s) of the community (to include: school principal, Legion member, etc.).
-Prior to 1976, the size of the squadron dictated the top rank available and many squadrons were ineligible to carry a WO1 on their establishment effectively capping promotion at WO2 for the squadron's ranking cadet.